Client: I noticed that visits are down but sales are up. Should I be concerned?

 Yes!
 Instead of approaching the Long Tail with different products, you can talk about:

 This is why blogging is important to your B2B company.
-When you talk about your industry and services, you will discover traffic you never expected.
+You will discover traffic you never expected when you talk about your industry and services.
 Since your pages are more specific, they will be more likely to convert.
 This will bring more opportunities than your bigger services.

 You can chart this phenomenon, like this:

 Now that Google has “not provided” most keywords in Google Analytics, this isn’t obvious.
 Turn to Search Analytics in Google Webmaster Tools (Search Console) instead.
-Look at the crazy-specific phrases that brings people to your website from search?
+Look at the crazy-specific phrases that bring people to your website from search?
 Who would have predicted these?
-(By the way- as more people use voice search, this will get even more unexpected.)

 Yes!
 Take “lawyers,” for example.
-There are a whole lot of people searching Google for your “lawyers”.
+There are a lot of people searching Google for your “lawyers.”
 Visits from this phrase will have a low conversion rate.
 This isn’t because your website sucks.
-People searching for lawyers” might be searching for something else- such as “lawyer jobs”.
+People searching for lawyers might be searching for something else, such as “lawyer jobs.”

 Fewer people search for “lawyers in Charlotte” than “lawyers.”
-Because less people are searching for that, you’ll get less conversions from it.
+Because fewer people are searching for that, you’ll get fewer conversions.
 Since it is more specific, your conversion rate will be greater.

 The Long Tail takes this to the extreme.
-Far fewer people search for “personal injury lawyers in Charlotte who make hospital calls on Saturday night.”
+Fewer people search for “personal injury lawyers in Charlotte who make hospital calls on Saturday night.”
 Perhaps only one person a year searches for this term.
-If your website comes up in a Google search for this phrase, you will be guaranteed the lead.
+You will be guaranteed the lead if your website comes up in a Google search for this phrase.

-Here’s the trick: you want to focus on queries that have a balance between these two factors.
+Here’s the trick: you want to focus on queries that balance these two factors.
 In other words, start your campaign where these two graphs meet.
 That’s the sweet spot.
-That’s where a significant number of people are searching meets a good conversion rate.
+That’s where many people are searching, which meets a good conversion rate.
 If you start there, you’ll use the Long Tail for SEO success.

 Reliable Acorn will help you create a custom digital marketing strategy that does just that.